Premapalan/DrowsinessDetector/README.md

 ## Usage

-python3 emotion_detector.py
+python3 drowsiness_detector.py

 ## Current work

-Yawn detection and number of times yawn detected(count) has been implemented.
+Yawn detection and number of times yawn detected(count) has been implemented. eye open and close detection